Tagansky Protected Command Point: History

 Construction of the facility began in 1951, in connection with the early threat of nuclear war with the United States.
 The underground complex was built using the same technique that was used in the construction of the Moscow Metro subway, which is connected by two tunnels.
 The first tunnel was used to supply the facility and connects to the subway at Taganskaya (circle line) station.
 The second tunnel connects to the technical areas of Taganskaya.

-In 1956, the facility operated as an emergency command post headquarters of Moscow antiaircraft district (PVO) communication center.
+In 1956, the facility operated as an emergency command post headquarters of the Moscow Air Defence District (PVO) communication center.
 Personnel at the facility, including technical staff, were changed over every 24 hours.
 The staff worked in short shifts in order to stay alert and prevent combat anxiety.
 According to recollections of veterans, many of the staff members worked for various other institutions, including the central telegraph, radio studio, and geodetic laboratory.
 In the 1960s, the bunker was equipped with everything needed to continue operating in the event of a nuclear attack, including food, fuel, and two artesian wells to provide clean drinking water for an extended period of time.

-The 2001 Russian federal budget earmarked one million rubles for capital investments in the site.